risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 ## Set Up Kafka on Uptash

-This guide goes through the steps to create a Kafka cluster on Uptash and to connect it to RisingWave to read from it.
-For more information related to the data ingestion from Upstash, please refer to [Upstash Documentaion](https://upstash.com/docs/kafka/overall/getstarted).
+This guide goes through the steps to create a Kafka cluster on Uptash and to connect it to RisingWave for data ingestion.
+For more information regarding the data ingestion from Upstash, please refer to [Upstash Documentaion](https://upstash.com/docs/kafka/overall/getstarted).

 ### Sign Up for an Upstash Cloud Account

-Start by signing up for a free Upstash Cloud account, which will grant you access to Kafka services.
+Begin by signing up for a free Upstash Cloud account, which provides you with access to Kafka services.
 To create your account, visit [Upstash Cloud Account](https://console.upstash.com/kafka).

 ![1](https://github.com/fahadullahshah261/risingwave-tutorials/assets/99340455/e7685303-1e16-4f00-8095-aa12de40e9e8)